 Vancouver, BC November 5, 2015.

 Freightera, the Vancouver-based online freight marketplace, is gaining momentum, bringing online and automating an average of 140 million lanes per month in Canada, the US, and cross-border markets.

 Freightera’s rapid growth has been recognized by the BC Technology Industry Association, which selected Freightera for their HyperGrowth accelerator program among the most promising BC tech startups to transform their industries.

-Vancouver-based technology company Freightera offers the only B2B online freight marketplace in North America with instant freight quotes from hundreds of carriers of all sizes and one-click bookings, serving manufacturers, wholesalers, distributors and other businesses that need a consistently best-priced, simple, and hassle-free shipping solution in a time of increasing stress and information overload.
-Visit www.freightera.com to register and get unlimited free access.
+Vancouver-based technology company Freightera offers the only B2B online freight marketplace in North America with instant freight quotes from hundreds of carriers of all sizes and one-click bookings, serving manufacturers, wholesalers, distributors, and other businesses that need a consistently best-priced, simple, and hassle-free shipping solution in a time of increased stress and information overload.

 Visit our website for more information about Freightera and trucking companies we’ve partnered with.